opensearch-project/project-website/_community_members/fddattal.md

 redirect_from: '/authors/fddattal/'
 ---

-Frank Dattalo is a Senior SDE at AWS on the OpenSearch Serverless Search team, focused on high-performance auto scaling.
-Outside work, he explores Seattle's coffee shops and hiking trails.
+Frank Dattalo is a Senior SDE at AWS on the OpenSearch Serverless Search team, focusing on high-performance autoscaling.
+Outside of work, he explores Seattle's coffee shops and hiking trails.